 Why the Product Label "For Sensitive Skin" Doesn't Mean Much

-Different people give very different subjective estimates of how irritating a given substance is to their skin, which makes it difficult to determine what ingredients are suitable for sensitive skin.
-As a result, the label "for sensitive skin" on skin care/cosmetic products is sometimes just a marketing strategy.
+Different people give very different subjective estimates of how irritating a given substance is to their skin, and this makes it difficult to determine what ingredients are suitable for sensitive skin.
+As a result, the label "for sensitive skin" on skin care/cosmetic products is not necessarily based on sound science, and instead is often just a marketing strategy.
 In fact, most skin care products and cosmetics, whether labeled "for sensitive skin" or not, are free from known ingredients that will cause itching, burning, stinging, tightness, or redness.
 After all, if a product contained ingredients known to cause discomfort, consumers would learn to avoid it pretty quickly!